 Tours run for 1 hour and are undertaken by a student ambassador.
 Each tour will include all facilities across our three sites – McIntyre House, Moss House and Summer Row.

 Can family and friends come along too?

 We know you'll be seeking the advice and guidance of your family when making your decision, but we want to ensure all prospective students have the opportunity to visit the campus.
-Therefore, our campus tours are currently limited to one prospective student per time slot, with a maximum of two guests per prospective student.
-Please note that on some occasions, we may need to take you on a tour with another prospective student and their guests (maximum group size will be 6 visitors).
+Therefore, our campus tours are currently limited to one prospective student with a maximum of three guests per prospective student.

 Is parking available?

 We have limited parking available in the city centre at The Link building (Charlotte Street).
 Please use postcode B3 1JJ if using a sat nav.
 Please be aware that there are currently major roadworks being carried out in the area which may affect your journey.

 Birmingham Snow Hill and Birmingham New Street stations are a 10-minute walk from University College Birmingham.
 You can view a walking map here.

 What if I am running late on the day?

 Please call ahead on 0121 232 4300 to advise of any lateness as we have allocated a set tour, and this may result in your tour being cut short.